icopy-site/awesome/docs/awesome/free-for-dev.md

   * [dreamfactory.com](https://dreamfactory.com/) — Open source REST API backend for mobile, web, and IoT applications.
 Hook up any SQL/NoSQL database, file storage system, or external service and it instantly creates a comprehensive REST API platform with live documentation, user management,...
   * [DynaPictures](https://dynapictures.com) - Design automation tool which lets you dynamically generate images over REST API.
 Change colors, texts, logos and images on the fly.
 Free plan includes 30 generated images per month and 3 image templates.
   * [Efemarai](https://efemarai.com) - Testing and debugging platform for ML models and data.
 Visualize any computational graph.
 Free 30 debugging sessions per month for developers.
+  * [Einblick](https://www.einblick.ai/) - a modern data science platform that brings Python notebooks to a collaborative canvas and includes tools that automate common tasks such as building predictive models (AutoML) or comparing populations.
+Free tier includes 5 canvases and unlimited collaborators.
   * [ExtendsClass](https://extendsclass.com/rest-client-online.html) - Free web-based HTTP client to send HTTP requests.
   * [Export SDK](https://exportsdk.com) - PDF generator API with drag and drop template editor that also provides an SDK and no-code integrations.
 Free plan comes with 250 pages per month, unlimited users and three templates.
   * [file.coffee](https://file.coffee/) - A platform where you can store up to 15MB/file (30/MB file with an account).